rtCamp/docs.rtcamp.com/rtmedia/features/rtmedia-advanced-users/index.markdown

 ---
-title: rtMedia for advanced users
+title: rtMedia for Advanced Users
 ---

-### rtMedia for advanced users
+### rtMedia for Advanced Users

 rtMedia can be used anywhere in the form of an **uploader** and a **gallery**.